MiningDAO/DeMine/test/TestCases.md

  - [x] create new pool with wrong supply array, should fail
  - [x] create new pool from invalid start cycles, should fail
  - [x] create new pool with pool owner as 0, should fail
+ - [x] create new pool with base price lower than cost, should fail
  - [x] create new pool
     - event TransferBatch from address(0) should be emitted
     - DeMineAgent should with pool set and token stats updated